e-silveira/symbols/README.md

 ### TODO

-- [ ] Dataframe flows through tabs.
+- [x] Dataframe flows through tabs.
-- [ ] Decide how to deal with dimensionality reduction.
+- [x] Decide how to deal with dimensionality reduction.
+- [x] Forecasting tab.
-- [ ] Forecasting tab.
+- [ ] Use discretization in forecasting tab.